bentoml/BentoML/README.md

 Our vision is to empower Machine Learning scientists to build and ship their own models end-to-end as production services, just like software engineers do.
-BentoML is enssentially this missing 'build tool' for Machine Learing projects.
+BentoML is essentially this missing 'build tool' for Machine Learning projects.

 ## Examples